aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

 Basic setup
 --------------
-All functions from the library are referenced and described on this page.
+All functions from the library are referenced and described on `this article <https://documentation.aimms.com/dataexchange/api.html>`__.

 For this how-to we've created a very simple mapping file with a simple JSON-based data file:

 .. image:: images/data-exchange1.png
-   :scale: 50
+   :scale: 70
-   :align: left
+   :align: center

 `The mapping file`

 .. image:: images/data-exchange2.png
-   :scale: 50
+   :scale: 70
-   :align: left
+   :align: center

 `The data file in JSON format`